hcwong/cs3223/README.md

 These indexes will be stored in the `/indexes` directory at project root.
 If you don't have the folder, please create it or unexpected behavior might occur.

+The index name is of the form `tablename-keysString`.
+So for the example above, the index produced will be `Flights-flno`.
+Interestingly, there will be another table produced also, this will be found in `testcases/` This table will be `Flights-flno.tbli`.
+The reason why is explained in our report.

+If you get a `NonWritableChannelException`, it probably means that the index file you are trying to create exists already.

 ## Changing the join type
 The join type used can be changed in the `RandomInitialPlan` file, under the `createJoinOp` function.